gmrchk/kinet/readme.md

 // set handler
 kinet.on('tick', function () {
-    // do something on animating values
+    // do something on every animation tick
 });

-kinet.target = 15;
 ```